sdangol/fitnation/wp-content/plugins/social-warfare/readme.txt

 = Testimonial =

-> I use Social Warfare - Pro because how things are shared when I’m not there to do it is important!<br>
+> I use Social Warfare - Pro because how things are shared when I'm not there to do it is important!<br>
 > Peg Fitzpatrick, Social Media Strategist

-> Social Warfare is by far the best social-sharing-button plugin I’ve ever used.
+> Social Warfare is by far the best social-sharing-button plugin I've ever used.
 I recommend it to all of my clients.<br>
 > Andrew Wilder, Consultant

 > It's a beautiful, super lightweight, and highly customizable plugin.
 I love everything about it!<br>